ballerina-platform/module-ballerinax-hubspot.automation.actions/ballerina/Module.md

 ## Quickstart

-To begin using the `Hubspot Automation API` connector in your Ballerina application, you'll need to follow these steps:
+To begin using the `HubSpot Automation API` connector in your Ballerina application, you'll need to follow these steps:

 ### Step 1: Import the connector